 - Getting a perfect on Love Lab lets the player read the girl scientist's diary.
 As it turns out, the guy on the right hand of the screen arranged the experiment so she could talk with her crush.
 She appreciates it, but she still doesn't know why he's dressed like a squirrel.

 - Munchy Monk in general.
 His definition of monk training is to sit around eating dumplings all day.
 Which is ironic, given that monks are stereotypically depicted as starving themselves.
 Even the vocal cues are funny, particularly in Japanese and Italian.

 - Munchy Monk 2 reveals that "eating dumplings is terrible practice for becoming a monk", so he joined the circus instead.
 In the background, there's an orchestra of elephants and mice, which can make it difficult to focus on the game itself.

 - The tutorial for Fan Club says, at one point, "Something, something, I suppose."
-This seems like a weird thing for the monkeys to get worked up over.
+This seems like a weird way to do that sepeifc cue, but it works.

 - Donk-Donk.
 It's so completely bizarre that the American version of the game doesn't even try to describe what's going on.

 - In the Enemy Roll Call following the credits, the "characters" from the game are subtitled as "Uh... these guys?"
 Yeah, it's that kind of thing.

 - Watching barnyard animals catching the kicked footballs in Double Date 2.

 - During Remix 7, the action briefly switches back to Karate Joe... who doesn't actually do anything, he just lays there, scratches his butt, and watches TV for a bit before the remix switches to another game.
 Even funnier is that he's apparently watching the Karate Man game from Tengoku.